TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 #### Branch-Distance-Related Problems for Objective Functions
 The global search techniques still have some problems in hostile search landscapes containing large plateaux or several local optima.
-Plateaux are for example really easily created by a simple "flag" variable.
+Plateaux are easily created by a simple "flag" variable.
 With these types of flags, the evolutionary search performs no better than random search.

-A solution to this is by removing a flag from the branch predicate by performing program transformation.
+A solution is removing a flag from the branch predicate by performing program transformation.
 This is however not always possible.

 Alternatively a sequence of nodes to be executed prior to the branch predicate containing the flag can be identified.